DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Eh?
 You know me?"

 The girl looked puzzled and amazed.
-She should be around the same age as Kay.
+She should be around the same age as Kai.
 With a look of natural airhead, she had short orange hair and big eyes like that of cat.
 Small <span title="jp. 八重歯 Double tooth, I assume author means fangs here">fangs</span> could be seen in the corners of her mouth.
 And she has freckles on her cheeks.